learn-co-curriculum/java-mod-2-string-manipulation/README.md

 ```

 This way used a **string literal** to assign a value to a `String` data type.
-When we assign a string literal to a `String`, what Java does is it looks for
+When we assign a string literal to a `String`, Java looks for any other
-any other `String` variable assigned to that value in a special place in
+`String` that has the same value in a special place in memory called a
-memory called a **string pool**.
-If it does not find another `String` object in
+**string pool**.
+If it does not find another `String` object in the string
-the string pool with that value, then it will create the object.
-But if it
+pool with that value, then it will create the object.
+But if it _does_ find
-_does_ find another `String` with that value, Java will return a reference to
+another `String` with that value, Java will return a reference to its memory
-its memory address and not create another object.
+address and not create another object.

 ![String Pool with Literals](https://curriculum-content.s3.amazonaws.com/java-mod-2/string-manipulation/String-Pool-Literal.png)